 With Sanction Scanner AML solutions, organizations can meet global and local AML obligations and be protected from legal fines.
 We strengthen your business's AML compliance globally and locally by developing our solutions in line with the Financial Action Task Force and European Union regulations.
 The key to effective AML programs is a risk-based approach and risk assessments.
 Organizations can determine customer risk levels with our AML Screening service while opening a customer account for an accurate risk assessment.
 In addition, institutions can be done in seconds via screening, web, API, or batch search with Sanction Scanner.

 In addition, AML risk monitoring, which is a more focused issue for organizations in 2020, is possible with Sanction Scanner.
-With the Sanctions Scanner's Transaction Monitoring tool, companies of all sizes have end-to-end features that allow them to counter money laundering and the financing of terrorism obligations.
-Our Transaction Monitoring software has improved features such as Dynamic Rules and Scenarios, Advanced Sandbox Test Environment, Powerful Alarm Management.
+With the Sanction Scanner's Transaction Monitoring tool, companies of all sizes have end-to-end features that allow them to counter money laundering and the financing of terrorism obligations.
+Our Transaction Monitoring software has improved features such as Dynamic Rules and Scenarios, Advanced Sandbox Test Environment, and Powerful Alarm Management.